elastos/Elastos.Hive.Swift.SDK/README.md

 Open the ElastosHiveSDK.xcworkspace and Select TestHost target to run unit tests.
 Then press **Command-6** to open the Test navigator.
 There are three ways to run the tests:

-1.**Product ▸ Test** or **Command-U**.
+1. **Product ▸ Test** or **Command-U**.
 Both of these run all test classes.

-2.Click the arrow button in the Test navigator.
+2. Click the arrow button in the Test navigator.

-3.Click the diamond button in the gutter.
+3. Click the diamond button in the gutter.

-You can alse run an individual test method by clicking its diamond, either in the Test navigator or in the gutter.
+You can also run an individual test method by clicking its diamond, either in the Test navigator or in the gutter.

 When all the tests succeed, the diamonds will turn green and show checkmarks.